 Services in Uruguay are characterized by a well-educated workforce and a strong public sector, with the government monopolizing a number of important utilities such as water and landline telecommunications.
 The country’s wonderful beaches, such as Punta del Este, are also great economic assets with tourists, especially from the big neighbor Argentina, contributing to the national income.
 Furthermore, banking and consulting, IT, life sciences as well as logistics employ many of the people working in Uruguay.

 Since the nation's most recent economic crisis at the turn of the century and the reforms and structural improvements that followed, people working in Uruguay have been able to reap the benefits of vigorous economic expansion.

 The country has been able to maintain positive economic growth throughout the global recession, and managed to remain relatively unscathed by the problems of its neighboring countries Brazil and Argentina.
 On average, the Uruguayan economy grew by 5.2% annually between 2006 and 2014, and was even able to grow in the year the crisis hit hardest, 2009.

 Even though unemployment increased over the last years after hitting a historical low in 2012 (around 6%), Uruguay’s unemployment rates are still a far cry from the ones that plague many other nations in the region.
 And the growth of Uruguay’s economy led to a significant reduction of poverty, and extreme poverty even has practically disappeared.

 A Magnet for Foreign Investment

-The country offers not only both a free seaport and airport, but also a large number of free trade zones in which multinational companies working in Uruguay can set up shop and operate without having to worry about income or import taxes, as long as they meet a number of criteria.
-Thus, it should not be too much of a surprise to hear that many of the world’s leading multinationals have established operations in the country.
+The country offers not only a free seaport and airport, but also a large number of free trade zones in which multinational companies working in Uruguay can set up shop and operate without having to worry about income or import taxes, as long as they meet a number of criteria.
+It therefore doesn’t come as a surprise that many of the world’s leading multinationals have established operations in the country.